 Great Lover’s spring campaign ended with the Victoria Derby.
 Seventeen horses ran for that Derby, and the 4/5 favourite was the quintessential boom gelding, Ashbah, trained by Bart Cummings.
 Great Lover went to the post as the second elect at 6/1 but was outclassed in a race made memorable by the blanket finish of Unaware, Salamander and Family of Man, with only short-half-heads separating them in that order.
 It was another triumph for the trainer-jockey team of Colin Hayes and John Stocker, who had taken the Caulfield Cup with How Now just a fortnight before.
 Ashbah ricked a muscle at the 800 metres and limped back to scale lame.
 Great Lover officially finished tenth and even Chasta Bellota, Fashion Beau and Elton finished ahead of him.
 Whereas Great Lover had come to the end of his tether, Chasta Bellota seemed to be thriving.
 The son of Charlton had won the G.R.C.
 Geelong Derby Trial Stakes (2200 metres) in his lead-up to the Victoria Derby and Tommy Smith had no hesitation in going west for a crack at the W.A.T.C.
 Summer Carnival.
 It paid off, too, with the colt winning both the Caris Diamond Quality Stakes (1800 metres) and the Western Australian Derby (2400 metres).
 Indeed, such was his form that Chasta Bellota started the 11/8 favourite for the W.A.T.C.
 Australasian Derby only to go down to the Victorian colt, Family Of Man, after giving a bold, front-running display.

-Such, then, were the cumulative deeds on the racecourse of Denise’s Joy and Great Lover during that 1976-77 racing season that at the prestigious dinner of the Bloodhorse Breeders’ Association held during Easter, 1977, Fun For All was adjudged “Best Brood Mare of the Year”.
+However, let’s return to that 1976-77 season and the horse that is the main subject of this chapter – Great Lover.
+The cumulative deeds on the racecourse of both Denise’s Joy and Great Lover during that 1976-77 racing season were such that at the prestigious dinner of the Bloodhorse Breeders’ Association held during Easter, 1977, Fun For All was adjudged “Best Brood Mare of the Year”.
 Dick Smith’s daughter, Denise, received the carved trophy on behalf of her father and uncle.
 It was a night of joy and laughter and no small achievement.
 After all, the judges chose Fun For All from a field of some 18,000 broodmares.
 Within weeks of winning the award, Denise’s Joy added to both her and the Smith family’s glory by annexing the Gosford Cup.
 Still, amidst the sunshine of triumph, there invariably lurks the shadow of tragedy.
 Few could have guessed that even then Dick Smith was touching the brink of eternity.
 It came on a black Friday in mid-September 1977 while he was watching the official two-year-old barrier trials at Canterbury Racecourse.
 Just two years before at the very same venue, Dick Smith enjoyed heart palpitations when he watched the unraced Great Lover win the eighth heat.

 Some two hours later, Tommy Smith was called to the secretary’s office and told the grim news.
 Despite anticipating the sad tidings, his raw emotions showed.
 In Bert Lillye’s apposite phrase, Dick “was a gentleman and a gentle man.”
 A Requiem Mass was held at the Our Lady of the Rosary Church, Kensington, with the funeral at Waverley cemetery.
 Later, in a heartfelt gesture of appreciation, Tommy and Val Smith sent a substantial donation to the Red Cross Blood Transfusion Centre.
 It had provided approximately eighty pints of blood in an endeavour to keep Dick Smith alive.
 At the time of his death, Holiday Scene’s descendants had won more than fifty races and over half a million dollars for Dick and his partners.
 And then there was the money from the sale of a number of Holiday Scene’s descendants viz.
 Chorus Girl to Japan; Romantic Park and Bell of Peace to Singapore; Royal Park to Perth; Centennial Park to Adelaide; Luna Park to the U.S.A.; and the local sales of Hoopla, Big Dipper, Peaceful Fisher and Lots of Fun.
 Holiday Scene was a gift horse that kept on giving.